 With the blessings of the internet, it’s now possible to reach even the furthest corners of the world through virtual communication.
 So, needless to say, this opens up a wealth of opportunities for recruiters searching for the best possible candidates in their field.
-Gone are the days when you were limited to local applicants; instead, you can advertise your job vacancies to an international audience.

-If you want to enjoy a slice of the pie, we’re happy to report that virtual recruiting has never been easier.
+Virtual recruiting has never been easier.
 For many companies, this process sits firmly alongside other strategies in their recruiting arsenal – not only for reaching remote candidates but also as a more convenient way of screening applicants before dishing out in-person interviews.

 Whatever your reasons for dabbling in virtual hiring, worry not.
 Below we’ve compiled a guide outlining everything you need to know about virtual recruiting – so let’s dive in!

-What’s virtual recruiting?
+What is virtual recruiting?

 In short, virtual recruiting describes a hiring process that takes place remotely, without meeting the candidates face to face.
 Instead, recruiters rely on technology to host video interviews, virtual events, surveys, and assessments to evaluate their applicants remotely.